HSE-Eolang/eo_labs/README.md

 		<td align="center">Does not exist
 Will be implemented (Ad hoc polymorphism)</td>
 		<td align="center">Java provides compile time and runtime polymorphisms</td>
-    <td align="center">n Groovy, the type of the object is considered at runtime, not the type
+    <td align="center">In Groovy, the type of the object is considered at runtime, not the type
 of the reference so the method is found at runtime</td>
 		<td align="center">Kotlin supports two forms of polymorphisms in Java</td>
 	</tr>